-Your car safety research should begin with crash test ratings, but it shouldn’t end there.
+Your car safety research should begin with crash test ratings but shouldn’t end there.
 When shopping for a new car, you’ll also want to research high-tech crash-prevention features and other factors, such as vehicle size and insurance claims history.

-- Adaptive Headlights
+- Adaptive headlights

-- Size and Weight Matter
+- Size and weight matter

-- Safest Cars for Teens and Seniors
+- Safest cars for teens and seniors

-- Car safety Insurance Discounts
+- Car safety insurance discounts

 A good place to begin your research is by checking crash test results.
 The Insurance Institute for Highway Safety (IIHS) each year designates new vehicles that pass a series of crash tests as a “Top Safety Pick+” or “Top Safety Pick.”
-The IIH tests cars on how well they protect people in front, side, rollover and rear crashes.
+The IIHS tests cars on how well they protect people in front, side, rollover and rear crashes.

-“Carmakers are beginning to put things in automobiles that can prevent crashes or at least mitigate a crash,” Lachnit says.
+“Carmakers are beginning to put things in automobiles that can prevent or at least mitigate a crash,” Lachnit says.

 “When buying a new or used vehicle, look for those with the best crash test ratings,” recommends Rader.

 In addition to crash tests, there are two new, must-have safety features to look for when researching a new car purchase.
-Front crash prevention and adaptive headlights are reducing crashes, based on analysis of insurance losses by the Highway Loss Data Institute (HLDI), an affiliate of IIHS.
+Front crash prevention and adaptive headlights are reducing crashes, based on an analysis of insurance losses by the Highway Loss Data Institute (HLDI), an affiliate of IIHS.

-While many key safety features, such as electronic stability control and side air bags, are now standard on vehicles, several new safety systems have a crucial role to play in improving vehicle safety and keeping motorists safer on the road, Rader says.
+While many key safety features, such as electronic stability control and side air bags, are now standard on vehicles, several new safety systems have a crucial role in improving vehicle safety and keeping motorists safer on the road, Rader says.

-While front crash prevention systems with automatic braking remain optional, more vehicle models are expected to soon be equipped with the features as part of a voluntary agreement now being hammered out between the auto manufacturers and the IIHS and NHTSA.
+While front crash prevention systems with automatic braking remain optional, more vehicle models are expected to be soon equipped with the features as part of a voluntary agreement now being hammered out between the auto manufacturers and the IIHS and NHTSA.

 Another important safety feature that has been shown to reduce crashes is adaptive headlights, which pivot and improve visibility around curves, Rader says.

-Lachnit says other equipment you might want to consider includes lane-departure warning and prevention systems, which warn you when you’re moving out of your lane or prevent you from crossing lane markers.
+Lachnit says other equipment you might want to consider includes lane-departure warning and prevention systems, which warn you when moving out of your lane or prevent you from crossing lane markers.
 She also suggests researching cars that have rear-cross traffic alert systems, which can notify you if you’re backing out of a parking space and another vehicle is headed your way.
-The IIHS also says blind-spot detection is becoming a popular safety feature worth reviewing.
-You can find crash avoidance features by make and model at the IIHS website.
+The IIHS also says blind-spot detection is a popular safety feature worth reviewing.
+You can find crash avoidance features by make and model on the IIHS website.

-Size and Weight Matter
+Size and weight matter

-The IIHS safety winners span the spectrum, from the Scion iA mini car — the sole winner in that category — to moderately priced and luxury cars and SUVs.
+The IIHS safety winners span the spectrum, from the Scion iA mini car — the sole winner in that category — to moderately priced luxury cars and SUVs.

 But “bigger, heavier vehicles are always safer than smaller ones,” Rader says.
 “That doesn’t mean you have to buy a tank.”